 - Closer to civilization: Parking lots and truck stops

 - Ask a ranger.
 For an inside track into the best places to stay, keep an eye out for any BLM Ranger Station or visitor center and ask the true locals (Rangers) for their suggestions.
-We’ve never been lead astray and you’ll be amazed at how much they’ll go out of their way to help you out.
+We’ve never been led astray and you’ll be amazed at how much they’ll go out of their way to help you out.

 - Scour Google Maps.
 Again, look for the green areas that signify public lands.
 Use Google Earth to get an idea of roads and landscapes.

 - If you’re going to an area where others have camped before, pick a site that has been used before.
 Plants, soil, and wildlife are impacted by new campsites so using existing ones will minimize your impact on the forest.
 Always follow Leave No Trace principles.

-Dispersed Camping Rules of the Road
+Dispersed camping rules of the road

 There are extra responsibilities and skills that are necessary for dispersed camping.
 It is your responsibility to know these before you try this new experience.

 - Contact the local Forest Service office to see if any restrictions (especially fire restrictions) are in place.
 This includes finding out if campfires and open stoves are permitted – in much of the West, drought conditions are severe and no flames of any sort are allowed.
 Ground tents are occasionally not allowed on federal lands or at rest stops (good thing you’ll be in a campervan!).
-There is also usually a 14-day limit on staying in the same campsite within a 30-day period.
+There is also usually a 14-day limit on staying at the same campsite within a 30-day period.

 - Dispersed camping is allowed in a one-mile perimeter away from campgrounds and 100 feet from any stream.